 To understand the two spirit tradition, you have to try to understand the People themselves and not place other cultures terms or definitions upon it.
 Take it as it is, also recognizing these are distinct different people, with different languages, origins, traditions, etc. They are not homogeneous.
 In some nations, if someone born with a male outward appearance feels they are female, then they are then female.
 It’s as simple as that.
 No other psychological terms or interpretations.

 Same thing with a person born with a female appearance, if they choose to be a man, then they are a man.
-This is one of the reasons you will find no records of such in certain tribes.
-In the spirit of modernization, what a person chooses to term themselves is their choice, for “two spirit” can refer to a range of realities: intersex, transsexual, transgendered, hermaphrodite, gay, lesbian, but if you are using to the term or applying to it someone, make sure you ask or define clearly and respect that answer you are given or the silence you receive.
+This is one of the reasons you will find no records of such in certain nations.
+In the spirit of modernization, what a person chooses to term themselves is their choice, for “two spirit” can refer to a range of realities: intersex, transsexual, transgender, hermaphrodite, gay, lesbian, but if you are using the term or applying to it someone, make sure you ask or define clearly and respect that answer you are given or the silence you receive.
 Life is simply life.
 Sexuality is a part of it, but not central to being.